Sociology and Social Policy PhD

 Students will experience a range of learning methods including lectures, workshops, film viewings, student presentations and group work.

-This is an intensive advanced DTP training module that provides students additional skills to analyse quantitative social science.
-We will discuss how to manage datasets, how to prepare data for analysis, how to analyse such data, and how to present the findings of the analysis.
+This is an intensive advanced DTP training module that provides you with additional skills to analyse quantitative social science.
+You will discuss how to manage datasets, how to prepare data for analysis, how to analyse such data, and how to present the findings of the analysis.

-As part of data analysis element, the course will focus firstly on generalized linear models (multivariate linear regression, logistic, ordered logistic, multinomial logistic etc.) Such techniques and methods extend the linear model.
+As part of data analysis element, the course will focus firstly on generalised linear models (multivariate linear regression, logistic, ordered logistic, multinomial logistic etc.) Such techniques and methods extend the linear model.

-The emphasis throughout this module is on providing students with hands-on training in applying various quantitative research techniques on actual quantitative data.
-We will use modern and widely used statistical software.
+The emphasis throughout this module is on providing you with hands-on training in applying various quantitative research techniques on actual quantitative data.
+You will use modern and widely used statistical software.

 This module focuses on the use of structural equation models (SEM), in empirical social research.